Plundre/LD56_ExterminatorMan/README.md

 Fairly happy with it as a first ever project using Godot! :grin:

-I would've liked to add more enemies varieties, destroyable eggs/spawners, and more complex levels.
+We would've liked to add more enemies varieties, destroyable eggs/spawners, and more complex levels.

-But, alas, this is how far i got :grinning:
+But, alas, this is how far we got :grinning: